networkinss/joaswizard/README.md

 * You want to create OpenAPI specifications programmatically.
 * You have to process mass object data like from an Excel file.
 * You want a head start without knowing OpenAPI.
+* You want to use your database structure to generate the OAS3 objects.

 ## Features